DevOps-Team5-2022/DevOps_Oct2022_Team5_Assignment/README.md

 PR will run a CI to test the code again and notify the team that a new bunch of code is entering what branch.

 ### Change requirement strategy
-1. Leverage the Change Requirement Timeline which are our sprints.
-Before we change, make sure that everyone that is affected by the change know about it and to set and communicate goals to relate directly to the change of requirement.
+1. Informing of the scrum master and the tech lead of the required changes of the requirements.
 2. Communicate the reason of why there is a need for change of requirements and to be truthful about why it has to be done.
 There should also be explaination in why this change would result in better end goal.
-3. Monitoring and measuring of the change process, keeping a close eye on potential problems, and address any issues that might arise from it.
+3. Leverage the Change Requirement Timeline which are our sprints.
+Before we change, make sure that everyone that is affected by the change know about it and to set and communicate goals to relate directly to the change of requirement.
-4. Testing changes in the product to avoid problems that might arise from it and to prevent poor user experience.
+4. After discussion, scrum master and tech lead must approve of the changes of the requirements before proceeding with the changes.

 ### Deployment strategy
 #### Canary Deployments
 Canary Deployments are those that new instances is tested before all the old instances are replaced.
 If the readiness check never succeeeds, the canary instance is removed and the deployment configuration will be automatically cancelled and goes back to the old instance.
 The readiness check is part of the application code where automatic testing will be done to check if the new instance is ready to be used.